snagy22000/LMD-UI-Framework/README.md

 **Unexpected Things:**  Our fourth member, Obed Ampah, was a last minute arrival and struggled with availability.
 It seems that his previous group disbanded, and that team's members were redistributed to existing teams.
-We made it work by having him work on a new component, but it seemed that this could have been avoided.
+We gave Obed a 6th component, the carousel, but he was unable to complete the carousel component we gave him before the submission.